 When It’s Not About the Solution

-World Wide Technology, a global technology solution provider based in St. Louis, points out that in some use cases, data analysis may not be the path to take.
+World Wide Technology, a global technology solution provider based in St. Louis, points out that data analysis may not be the path to take in some use cases.
 The company’s blog states, “The key is not to force complex analysis under the assumption that it will always lead to higher gains.”

 You need to think twice before encouraging your client to invest in data analysis in these situations:

 - Data isn’t available.
-It’s important to acknowledge the fact that data analysis benefits are only within the grasp of businesses that have data to analyze.
-Evaluate the data your client’s business applications collect, as well as data they can access through other means, and determine if it’s adequate to lead to the data analysis outcomes they need.
+It’s important to acknowledge that data analysis benefits are only within the grasp of businesses with data to analyze.
+Evaluate the data your client’s business applications collect and data they can access through other means, and determine if it’s adequate to lead to the data analysis outcomes they need.

 - Data quality is poor.
 Once you see if data is available, evaluate data quality.
 Is it accurate, complete, consistent and timely?
 You’ve heard it before – garbage in, garbage out.